 It was a fabulous Thanksgiving.
 Our seven-year-old–let’s call him Scooter–was giddy with glee that he had a whole week off from school, the first since August.
 I was similarly giddy with glee to be able to hang out with him all day every day instead of humping away in the office, and also giddy to be getting up to my elbows in from-scratch, old-school cooking, Sancerre in hand and Spotify playing.
-My husband, The Silver Fox, was giddy with glee as well, clearly because we were hanging out at home, of course, but also because we were spending the holiday with two very special visitors–his daughter and our grandson.
+My husband, The Silver Fox, was giddy with glee as well, for one because we were hanging out at home rather than passing around angst like a foul joint with hundreds of other holiday travelers on the road or in the airport, but also because we were spending the holiday with two very special visitors–his daughter and our grandson.

 I am a grandma.
 I’m 43, my only biological child is seven and a half, and I have two grandchildren.
 This is a classic demonstration of the modern family in action.
 When older boy meets younger girl (in my case, way younger girl), the fruits of their union include some lesser-known but equally sweet morsels.
 We’re the dragonfruit of the family tree, and we’re proud of it.
 It works.
 Love is love, and it’s all good.

 This construction really is easy for anyone to get accustomed to, if I’m honest, and a pleasure to operate within, but it does require that we break down the strict fenceposts of what defines the grandparent profile.
 First off, let’s be real–I could theoretically have been a biological grandma by now had both I and my progeny started adding to the population really, really young.
 Even so, the very young parent phenomenon is not the norm, and it’s incidence continues to decrease across the developed world.
 A grandmother per modern standards is the sixty-something veteran of the world, the post-career ladder, midlife living-it-up expert who can dole out the wisdom the younger generation so sorely needs.